qualisign/optipulse.github.io/whitepaper.md

 ## Design<a id="sec-4-1" name="sec-4-1"></a>

-One design decision built into Mesh Market is to view users, whether they be they businesses or end consumers, as basically having the same requirements for using the Mesh Market platform. -This creates the possibility of an amorphous market where choices tend to multiply and services improve.
-OptiPulse as an ISP that wishes to sell internet service without restrictions on how it does so, and customers as (perhaps equally) non-restricted entitites that may act as "mini ISP's" in their own right.
+One design decision built into Mesh Market is to treat users, whether they be businesses or end consumers in the conventional sense, as basically having the same requirements for using the Mesh Market platform.
+This creates an amorphous market inscrutable to classical economists - but where choices tend to multiply and services improve, therefore fulfilling the functions of healthy economy.
+An ISP using the Mesh Market platform to sell internet service without restrictions on how it does so, and customers as (perhaps equally) non-restricted entitites that may act as "mini ISP's" in their own right.
 Therefore, the most effective design is one that meets the business requirements of the "producers", while making no distinction between them and consumers of their products.
 The core features of the app, described below, are an attempt to create such an environment.